 Rheumatoid Arthritis (RA) is an autoimmune disorder that causes chronic inflammation of the joints, leading to pain, stiffness, and swelling.
 It can also affect other organs and body systems, such as the lungs, heart, and skin.
-RA can be a debilitating medical condition, affecting a person’s ability to work and perform basic daily living activities.
-Fortunately, the Social Security Administration (SSA) recognizes the impact of RA on a person’s ability to work and offers disability benefits to eligible individuals.
+Hundreds of Americans suffering from Rheumatoid Arthritis are approved for social security disability so, yes, rheumatoid arthritis a a disability.
+However, you will need more than just a diagnosis of Rheumatoid Arthritis to win social security disability benefits.

 If your RA prevents you from working, you may be eligible for Social Security Disability benefits.
 To be considered for benefits, you must first meet the medical criteria outlined in the SSA’s Blue Book, which lists all medical conditions that qualify for disability benefits.
 Listing 14.09 of the Blue Book specifically addresses inflammatory arthritis, which includes RA.